 Known for its range of clinically-tested formulas and serums that help with hair growth, Vegamour also has its very own scalp massager that you can use to apply your shampoos and hair oils.
 The GRO massager offers small bristles that help stimulate the scalp’s skin by gently exfoliating.

 This manual scalp massager brush helps promote growth by increasing blood flow and deep cleansing the pores in your scalp.
 But what really sets it apart is that it’s uniquely infused with tourmaline to give your mane some extra shine and a luxe-looking texture after your massage.

 Whether you feel your hair is too oily, dry, or unkempt on account of skipping wash day, this is the brush to help get your scalp clean again and return your strands back to their original luster.
 The silicone bristles work on dry and wet hair.
 Plus, the handle slides right in between your fingers to give your better access to massage your scalp comfortably for multiple angles.

 "Brushes for the scalp help remove dirt and build-up that's clogging the hair follicles on the scalp, which promotes hair growth as well as healthier hair," Kevin Mun, PhD, a product formulator and chief scientific officer of Venn Skincare, previously told Well+Good.

 Additionally, there's also been a lot of talk that scalp massage brushes can promote hair growth.
-In fact, at least one study shows that in addition to exfoliating your scalp, these brushes can help stimulate more blood circulation.
+(Something amla hair oil is known for too, if you want to give it a try.)
+In fact, at least one small study shows that in addition to exfoliating your scalp, these brushes can help stimulate more blood circulation.
 This, in turn, allows more nutrients to absorb into your hair follicles, which could potentially enable hair growth.